San Marino nationality law: By naturalisation

+The period of residence is reduced to 10 years for spouses of Sammarinese citizens.

 Loss of citizenship

 Voluntary

-Voluntary renunciation of San Marino Citizenship is allowed under law provided it doesn’t render the person stateless.
+Voluntary renunciation of San Marino Citizenship is allowed under law provided it does not render the person stateless.

 Involuntary

-San Marino citizenship is presumed to be lost when someone acquires foreign citizenship.

 People who became citizens of San Marino through naturalisation may have their citizenship revoked if it was obtained by fraud, false representation or the concealment of any material fact.

 Dual citizenship

-San Marino does not recognise dual citizenship and any citizen who obtains foreign citizenship loses their San Marino citizenship.
+San Marino requires the renunciation of any previous citizenship to naturalise, but allows its citizens to naturalise abroad without losing their citizenship.